Nibelungenlied: Part 1

 Gunther decides that he wishes to take the Icelandic queen Brünhild as his wife.
 However, Brünhild is supernaturally strong and challenges those seeking her hand in marriage in various martial and physical contests, killing the losers.
 Therefore, Gunther wants Siegfried's help; Siegfried tells Gunther he shouldn't marry Brünhild, but is convinced to help by Gunther's promise that he will let him marry Kriemhild in exchange.
-Arriving in Iceland, Siegfried claims to be Gunther's vassal and uses his magical cloak of invisibility (Tarnkappe) to secretly help Gunther win in all of the contests and Brünhilt agrees to return to Worms and marry Gunther.
+Arriving in Iceland, Siegfried claims to be Gunther's vassal and uses his magical cloak of invisibility (Tarnkappe) to secretly help Gunther win in all of the contests and Brünhild agrees to return to Worms and marry Gunther.
 Once they have returned, Siegfried asks Kriemhild to marry him; this displeases Brünhild, as she believes Siegfried to be a vassal while Kriemhild is the daughter of a king.
 When Gunther does not explain why he is letting a vassal marry his sister, Brünhild refuses to sleep with him on their wedding night, instead tying him up and hanging him from a hook.
-The next night, Gunther asks Siegfried to wrestle Brünhild into submission using his Tarnkappe; Siegfried takes Brünhilds belt and ring as a trophy and then lets Gunther take her virginity, causing her to lose her strength.
+The next night, Gunther asks Siegfried to wrestle Brünhild into submission using his Tarnkappe; Siegfried takes Brünhild's belt and ring as a trophy and then lets Gunther take her virginity, causing her to lose her strength.

 After the wedding, Siegfried and Kriemhild return to the Netherlands.
 Before they do, Kriemhild wants to ask for her part of the inheritance from her brothers, but Siegfried advises her not to.
 Kriemhild wishes to take Hagen with her, but he refuses.
 Many years pass.
 In the Netherlands, Siegfried and Kriemhild are crowned; both couples have a son.